 Soaking up inspiration worldwide.

 Take the time Jeff was wandering around North Africa, Asia and the Middle East, when fully a third of his backpack was stuffed with leather scraps, tools and powdered dyes.
 "I sought out local artisans, learning from anyone who was willing to share", Jeff says.
 "When I returned home, my travels ended... but my passion for leather craft remained."

 Today, home is the great Pacific Northwest.
 Though he misses "summer thunderstorms and fireflies" in the small Ohio town where he grew up, Portland has definitely won a place in Jeff's heart.
-"It's a great city to visit", he says with enthusiasm, "but an even better one to live!"
+"It's a great city to visit", he says with the enthusiasm of the converted, "but an even better one to live."